GoogleCloudPlatform/gatekeeper-securitycenter/docs/config-connector-gatekeeper-tutorial.md

     You see this output when the Cloud Storage bucket has been created:

     ```terminal
-    gs://tutorial-asia-southeast1-[GOOGLE_CLOUD_PROJECT]/
+    gs://tutorial-asia-southeast1-{{project-id}}/
-    gs://tutorial-us-central1-[GOOGLE_CLOUD_PROJECT]/
+    gs://tutorial-us-central1-{{project-id}}/
     ```

-    where [GOOGLE_CLOUD_PROJECT] is your Google Cloud project ID.
+    where {{project-id}} is your Google Cloud project ID.
 If you don't see this output, wait a minute and try again.

 ## Auditing constraints